brinkmanlab/IslandCompare/README.md

 5. newick.js <br>
 6. d3.js <br>

-A different database (currently sqlite) should probably be used in production
+A different database can be used (currently postgres) in production

 Note: Mauve outputs a file called .bbols in the same directory as manage.py....
 I'm not sure if I can change this path.